Actively Recruiting

 You will not qualify if you...

-• CHA2DS2-VASc score of 1 or less
+• CHA2DS2-VASc Score of 1 or less

-• Other reasons for oral anticoagulation such as recent pulmonary embolism, deep vein thrombosis, or mechanical heart valve
+• Other reasons for oral anticoagulation treatment such as recent pulmonary embolism, deep vein thrombosis, or mechanical heart valve

-• Current dual antiplatelet treatment
+• Ongoing dual antiplatelet treatment

-• Autoimmune or genetic clotting disorders
+• Autoimmune or genetic coagulation disorders

 • Pending spinal tap

-• Cerebrovascular malformations or arterial aneurysms
+• Cerebrovascular malformations

 • Active bleeding that prevents anticoagulation

-• Recent non-elective or non-ambulatory surgery
+• Non-elective or non-ambulatory surgery within the past 7 days

-• Low platelet count within 30 days
+• Thrombocytopenia with platelet count below 100 x 10^9/L within 30 days

-• Severe liver insufficiency within 30 days
+• Severe liver insufficiency with spontaneous INR above 1.5 within 30 days

 • Known intolerance to Warfarin